Disagreements Are Healthy Parts of Human Nature

 However, while a healthy debate can inspire, bullying, harassment, and all-out brawls are unacceptable.
 The goal is to prevent opposite views from getting to that point, but you need to know when to step in.
 And if a workplace conflict does go too far, you’ll need to be prepared to mediate and work with all parties to find a solution.
 In many offices, rumblings of conflict can be heard in the hallways allowing you to get wind of it ahead of time and keep your finger on its pulse.

-In instances such as this, it is recommended you step-in at any of these points:
+In instances such as this, it is recommended you step-in at any of these points to drive conflict resolution:

 - Someone (most importantly one of the involved parties) approaches you about the issue.
 This usually means it has gotten to the point that they cannot work it out on their own.